fluxapps/OneDrive/README.md

 Then enter the necessary Data from the registered app in the plugin's configuration.

+#### Sharing Settings

+The plugin creates a sharing link with viewer permissions for created folders.
+Therefore, the OneDrive's (or Sharepoint) settings may have to be adjusted to allow sharing.
+To do that, open the OneDrive admin center and choose "Sharing" (should be at https://admin.onedrive.com/?v=SharingSettings).
+Look for "External Sharing" and set the regulator to "Anyone (Users can create shareable links that don't require sign-in)".

 #### Permissions

 In the registered App, open the "API Permissions" and add the following permissions: